laskama/mCELindoorLoc/README.md

 ![](img/example.png)
 will open.
 Once the window is closed, the predictions for the next fingerprint of the test dataset will be shown and so on.
 Visualization is only supported for the datasets that include a floorplan, which are the giaIndoorLoc and the Tampere dataset.
-The floorplan images of the Tampere dataset have been extracted from the original article [3] that was published under Creative Commons Attribution License.
+The floorplan images of the Tampere dataset have been extracted from the original article [3] that was published under Creative Commons Attribution License and are already included in the repository.

 ### Reproduce results of VI-SLAM2tag paper